-So, with a bit of time on my hands, and when a magnificent Rossin Strada Professional frame appeared for sale, I enquired and then acquired.
+So, with a bit of time on my hands, and when a magnificent Rossin Columbia frame appeared for sale, I enquired and then acquired.

 The frame appeared to be in excellent original condition, rocking a very loud 80’s paint job.
+Turns out the paint scheme is in the colours of the Colombian flag, the bike advertised as the Rossin-Columbia.
+I have no idea what the connection is, yet.
 While there is evidence of being well used, I decided the original finish would be good enough, and left it alone.
 After due consideration and lacking a better idea, this bike has obviously been dubbed “Red”.
-Of course it’s also blue and yellow, so Red it is then.
+Of course it’s also blue and yellow (and now I know why), so Red it is then.

 You might imagine all three bikes to be much the same and from the perspective of ride and handling, indeed they are similarly confident and comfortable.
 However, at the same time they have different strengths.

 Bling, the original 80’s race bike is a more relaxed ride now with compact gearing.
 It no longer urges you to attack every hill or smash every descent as it once did.
 It is equipped with a super granny gear for really big hills, and will sit on the back of a bunch at a comfortable 30-ish km/h.

 Frank has long legs and will climb any hill, perfect since it was setup for brevets and gravel with big tires and low gearing.
 Being old school, you need to pay attention with downtube shifting to ensure changes are sent to the engine room with plenty of notice, especially if ascending.
 Frank will gallop down the road if prodded, but doesn’t really encourage smashing down the road for fun.
 It’s just not in his nature.